 No matter the forecast, wet weather often has a habit of showing up when it's least expected (and least welcome).
-For travelers, that usually means the heavens will open while you're dragging your suitcase around looking for that elusive hotel, or when out exploring a new city without shelter or taxi in sight.
+For travelers, that usually means the heavens will open while you're dragging your suitcase around looking for that elusive hotel, or when out exploring a new city without a taxi in sight.

 These are five of the best.

 Choose Weatherproof Luggage

 When buying new luggage, looks and brand names matter far less than one practical consideration: Will it protect what's inside?
 On that basis, be sure to choose suitcases and backpacks that have a good degree of weather resistance, especially if you're going somewhere where you know rain is likely.

 You don't need something that can emerge unscathed from being dropped into the ocean (although that does exist), but your luggage should be able to deal with sudden showers, wet floors, and leaky roofs.

 For backpacks, this means thick, water-resistant fabric, and a waterproof base.
 Suitcases should either be hard-shelled or made entirely from a weatherproof material.

 In either case, check the zippers and seams carefully.
 They're the most likely place for rain to enter, and many manufacturers don't bother to waterproof them properly or at all.